abhishek-kumar-code/Redfish_Public/Specification.md

 * Generally if the location is reachable without authentication, but only over https, the server should issue a redirect to the https version of the resource.
 For cases where the resource is only accessible with authentication, a [404](#status-404) should be returned.

 #### Extended error handling
-  * Extended error messages shall NOT provide privileged information when authentication failures occur.
+  * Extended error messages shall NOT provide privileged info when authentication failures occur.

 #### HTTP header authentication
 * HTTP Headers for authentication shall be processed before other headers that may affect the response, i.e., etag, If-Modified, etc.